thunlp/OpenPrompt/README.md

 #### Step 1: Define a task

 The first step is to determine the current NLP task, think about what’s your data looks like and what do you want from the data!
-That is, the essence of this step is to determine the `classses` and the `InputExample` of the task.
+That is, the essence of this step is to determine the `classes` and the `InputExample` of the task.
 For simplicity, we use Sentiment Analysis as an example. tutorial_task.

 ```python
 from openprompt.data_utils import InputExample